mach-8/notes-cfd/README.md

   2. Develop new numerical schemes if necessary

-  3. Understand and appreciate the difficulties involved in solving of discretized governing equations and how to overcome such difficulties
+  3. Understand and appreciate the difficulties involved in solving discretized governing equations and how to overcome such difficulties

   4. Use Python and Jupyter Notebooks to solve simple numerical problems